 - Net assets without donor restrictions Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation. - Net assets with donor restrictions Net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Foundation or by the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.
 Net assets released from restrictions represent expenses incurred during the year that satisfy the restricted purpose.
+Of the restricted balances at September 30, 2021, \$39,266,834 is restricted for scholarship purposes while \$6,541,392 is restricted for instructional and program support services.
 Of the restricted balances at September 30, 2020, \$26,925,661 is restricted for scholarship purposes while \$9,041,533 is restricted for instructional and program support services.

 Net assets were released from donor-imposed restrictions by incurring expenses satisfying the restricted purposes or by occurrence of other events specified by donors.
-The composition of net assets released from restrictions for the year ended September 30, 2020 is as follows:
+The composition of net assets released from restrictions for the years ended September 30, 2021 and 2020 is as follows:

+2021 2020

-With Donor Restrictions
+With Donor With Donor

+Restrictions Restrictions

-Program Services Instruction Scholarships \$ 1,465,550 356,237 855,295
+Program Services \$ 1,014,765 \$ 1,465,550

+Instruction 484,996 356,237

+Scholarships 856,881 855,295

-Total \$ 2,677,082
+Total \$ 2,356,642 \$ 2,677,082